libktx/ktx/assets-async/README.md

 }
 ```

-Since usually applications have more assets than just 2, many developers choose to treat `AssetManager` as a map
+Since usually applications have more than just 2 assets, many developers choose to treat `AssetManager` as
-of loaded assets with file paths as keys and loaded assets are values.
-You typically call load all or most assets
+a container of assets: a map with file paths as keys and loaded assets are values.
+You typically load most
-on the loading screen and then just use `AssetManager.get(path)` to obtain the assets after they are loaded.
+or all assets at the very beginning while showing the loading screen, and then just use `AssetManager.get(path)`
+to obtain the assets after they are loaded.

 However, this approach has some inconveniences and problems:

-- The API is not very idiomatic to Kotlin, but in this particular case [ktx-assets](../assets) can help with that.
+- The API is not very idiomatic to Kotlin, but in this particular case [ktx-assets](../assets) can help.
-- `update` has to be called on render during loading.
+- `update` has to be called on rendering thread during loading.
 - If you forget to stop updating the manager after the assets are loaded, the initiation code (such as `changeView`
 in our example) can be ran multiple times.
-If you replace `TODO` with `println` in the example, you will notice that
+If you replace `TODO` with `println` in the example above, you will notice
-`changeView` is invoked on every render after the loading is finished.
+that `changeView` is invoked on every `render` after the loading is finished.
 - The majority of `AssetManager` methods are `synchronized`, which means they block the thread that they are
 executed in and are usually more expensive to call than regular methods.
 This includes the `get` method, which does
 not change the internal state of the manager at all.
 Even if the assets are fully loaded and you no longer modify
 the `AssetManager` state, you still pay the cost of synchronization.
 This is especially relevant if you use multiple
-threads, as they can block each other waiting for the assets.
+threads, as they can slow each other down, both waiting for the lock.
 - `AssetManager` stores assets mapped only by their paths. `manager.get<Texture>(path)` and `manager.get<Pixmap>(path)`
-are both valid calls that will throw a runtime class cast exception.
+are both valid method calls that will throw a _runtime_ class cast exception.

 `AssetStorage` avoids most of these problems.

-Similarly to `AssetManager`, `AssetStorage` offers API to `get` your loaded assets, so if you want to migrate
+Similarly to `AssetManager`, `AssetStorage` stores and allows you to `get` your loaded assets, so if you want to
-from `AssetManager` to `AssetStorage`, all you have to change initially is the loading code:
+migrate from `AssetManager` to `AssetStorage`, all you have to change initially is the loading code:

 ```kotlin
 import com.badlogic.gdx.ApplicationAdapter